abdelzaki/notes/devops/notes_kubernetes.md

             - it is the default type
             - access the application only inside the cluster
             - when two deployments inside the same cluster want to communicate

+        - NodePort
+            - we can access the service from outside world
+            - it has nodePort value which is more than 30000

 ## ingress
     -